-\textbf{E2E learning of OFDM system:} In recent years, extensive research has focused on exploring the performance of E2E learning in various communication systems.
-In~\cite{8445920}, an autoencoder (AE) was introduced into orthogonal frequency-division multiplexing (OFDM) systems for the first time, assuming that each subcarrier is processed independently, thus enabling E2E communication for OFDM.
-However, this approach restricts the receiver's ability to exploit the time–frequency correlation of the OFDM channel.
-To address this limitation,~\cite{8052521} designed and optimized a neural network receiver based on fully connected layers to jointly process multiple subcarriers, significantly improving system performance.
-The work in~\cite{8663458} investigated the impact of quantization bit resolution on E2E communication in OFDM systems and verified the robustness of learning-based methods in this scenario.
-Moreover,~\cite{9508784} studied E2E learning with OFDM waveforms over frequency- and time-selective fading channels, demonstrating the performance gains achieved through joint pilot and constellation learning.
-In addition, novel network architectures, such as the generative adversarial network (GAN)~\cite{8985539} and the deep fully convolutional neural network (DeepRx)~\cite{9345504}, have also been applied to E2E communications to further enhance system performance.
+\textbf{E2E learning of OFDM system:} In recent years, extensive research has focused on exploring the performance of E2E learning in various communication systems. ~\cite{8445920} was the first to introduce autoencoders (AEs) into orthogonal frequency-division multiplexing (OFDM) systems.
+However, it assumes independent mapping on each subcarrier, which limits the receiver’s ability to exploit the time–frequency correlation of the channel.
+To address this issue, ~\cite{8052521} optimized a neural-network receiver to jointly process multiple subcarriers, significantly improving system performance. ~\cite{8663458} investigated the impact of quantized bits on the E2E communication performance of OFDM systems and verified the robustness of learning-based approaches under various complex channel conditions. ~\cite{9508784} studied E2E communication with OFDM waveforms over frequency- and time-selective fading channels, demonstrating performance gains from jointly learning pilots and constellation points.
+In addition, several novel network architectures—such as generative adversarial networks (GANs) ~\cite{8985539} and deep fully convolutional neural networks (DeepRx) ~\cite{9345504} have also been applied to E2E communications to simplify transceiver design.

-\subsection{Motivation and Contribution.}
+\subsection{Motivation and contribution.}

 SIM and DPSIM are capable of performing wave-domain computations at the RF frontend, thereby enabling the offloading of baseband processing tasks.
 Owing to their outstanding energy efficiency and negligible latency, wave-domain signal processing is envisioned as a promising research direction to simplify transceiver design~\cite{11014597}.
 However, existing studies are limited to replacing a single module in the communication link (typically precoding or combining) with SIM or DPSIM, while the baseband still undertakes other signal processing tasks such as modulation and detection.
 Such modular optimization makes it difficult to achieve the optimal performance of the entire system~\cite{teng2025basebandfreeendtoendcommunicationbased}.
 In addition, due to the architectural transformation of the transceiver, how to fairly compare the performance of SIM (DPSIM)-assisted HMIMO systems with that of conventional massive MIMO systems remains an open problem~\cite{10158690},~\cite{li2025stackedintelligentmetasurfacesenhancedmimo},~\cite{11091527}.
 To address the above challenges, inspired by the RIS-assisted E2E systems~\cite{9745781}, we propose an SIM (DPSIM)-assisted E2E OFDM system and develop a complete training and deployment framework.
 The main contributions of this paper are summarized as follows: